CryptologySAC/authenticityKey/README.md

 The product is now uniquely linked to the blockchain and the producer.

-###Verify the product
+<h3>Verify the product</h3>

-GET 'transactionId' and 'signature' to server:port/verify
+<p>GET 'transactionId' and 'signature' to server:port/verify</p>

-For the purchaser or seller of the product it is now very easy to proof that the product is authentic:
+<p>For the purchaser or seller of the product it is now very easy to proof that the product is authentic:</p>

 1) He retrieves the transactionID and signature from the product.
 The signature is only known to this product;